View our posts

 Disciplinary literacy emphasises ways of knowing and communicating knowledge within a subject discipline.
 It helps students understand how language works in different subject areas and supports their understanding of how vocabulary is used, how question phrasing will shape the answer expected, and how to interpret the written and graphic materials used for learning.

-Alongside explicit teaching in lessons our pupils develop their disciplinary literacy through an online programme – ‘Bedrock’.
+Alongside explicit teaching in lessons, our students develop their disciplinary literacy through the online programme, Bedrock (see below).

 Bedrock learning